 MTH 324 Linear Algebra (A).
 Prerequisite: MTH 202 and MTH 281or instructor's permission.
 Covers matrices, determinants, vector spaces and subspaces, dimension, linear transformations and Euclidean vector spaces.
 3 Cr.
 Every Semester.
 3 Cr.
 Every Semester.

 MTH 346 Probability and Statistics I (A).
-Prerequisites: MTH 202 and either MTH 245 or MTH 281.
+Prerequisites: MTH 202 and MTH 281 or instructors approval.
 Covers random variables and vectors, moments and moment generating functions, discrete and continuous probability distributions, and sampling distributions.
 3 Cr.
 Every Semester.

 MTH 395 Research Seminar in Mathematics (A).
 Prerequisite MTH281: Provides an introduction to specific research methods and techniques.
 Will discuss typing of mathematical documents using LATEX.
 Each student will be assigned a research project.
 Emphasizes theory and proofs in different areas.
 Requires extensive writing.
 1-3 Cr.
 Spring.